abstrus/abstrus.github.io/_posts/2014-03-11-rich-domain-models-part-2.md

 {% endhighlight %}

 That `getRepository` method is provided by the entity manager.
-If the `Company::__construct` method takes something more than an entity manager as parameters, that call will throw an exception.
-The issue is that we *do* need to have more than one parameter in the constructor because we can't trust optional dependencies injected via setters.
+If the `Company::__construct` method does not have the same signature as
+[the one from `EntityRepository`](http://www.doctrine-project.org/api/orm/2.4/source-class-Doctrine.ORM.EntityRepository.html#___construct), that call will throw an exception.
+What if we
+*do* need to have other parameters in the constructor ?

 The solution will be different whether the version of Doctrine ORM we use is older than 2.4 or not.
 If it is, I would suggest to update.
 If it is not possible, you will have to use a custom